Made in the U.S.A.

 To do a backend drawing – simply select the raffle from the Select a Raffle to Pick Winner section.

-This will display the number of tickets.
+This will display the number of tickets that have been created and are entered in this raffle category.
 To begin the random selection, simply click start.
 This will start cycling through orders and tickets randomly.
+Tickets that are entered into the drawing are selected at random and displayed on the screen in random order.
 When you are ready to pick the winner, simply click stop and the random selection will be displayed.

 To add the winner to the Winner Table and save it, simply click “Add this winner to the winner table” This is for record keeping and also to allow you to select multiple winners.
+If you do not add it to the winner table, it is not saved.
 Many of our large raffle prizes have strict guidelines and they need to select a First Runner Up or Second Runner Up in case the winner is ineligible.
 This also allows for a Grand Prize, First Prize, Second Prize, etc. for multi-prize raffles.

 To do a live drawing on the website, you will need the shortcode reference for the raffle.
 This is on the Select Winners page.
 This shortcode is only Supported on a WordPress Page, not a Post.
 Currently we support one raffle winner shortcode per WordPress page.